Dazcam/Bioinformatics-tutorials/pages/fastqc.md

 It is important to check the quality of the fastq files you have generated.
 It is possible, though rare, that files are corrupted whilst downloading them from the public repository.
-Similarly the group that uploaded the data may have less/more stringent quality control considerations than your own group.
+Similarly the group that uploaded the data may have been less/more stringent in their quality control considerations than your own group.

 ### FastQC